juansnow01/FOSSopedia/README.md

 As time goes on and I learn more about FOSS I will be adding more to this README and to the lists I make.
 Feel free to put me on game when you see something is missing or incorrect.

-"A rising tide lift all boats" -Snoop Dogg
+"A rising tide lifts all boats" -Snoop Dogg